 Denver Public Schools (DPS) Affiliation and Funding

-EGTC has been affiliated with DPS since its inception in 1916.
-DPS Board of Education approves (due to state statute language) large contracts and capital projects, and EGTC works within the parameters of DPS fiscal and HR policy and platforms.
-EGTC has some autonomy from these policies, while maintaining a healthy partnership in areas such as concurrent enrollment.
+Emily Griffith Technical College has been affiliated with Denver Public Schools (DPS) since our inception in 1916.
+DPS Board of Education approves (due to state statute language) large contracts and capital projects, and Emily Griffith works within the parameters of DPS fiscal and HR policy and platforms.
+Emily Griffith has some autonomy from these policies, while maintaining a healthy partnership in areas such as concurrent enrollment.

 Community Use Policy

-The EGTC Community Use Policy governs the availability of College property to outside individuals and groups.
+The Community Use Policy governs the availability of College property to outside individuals and groups.

 As a result of her steadfast advocacy, the rundown Longfellow School in downtown Denver was remodeled and “Opportunity School” opened September 9, 1916.
 More than 1,400 students registered the first week!
 The school was open 13 hours a day; five days a week and subjects included telegraphy, industrial millinery, typing, academic subjects, and English for those who spoke other languages.
 Her service extended beyond the classroom, as she frequently helped students with bus fare and provided soup to feed hungry learners.